The Miserable Mill: Plot summary

 Together, they arrive at the eye-shaped building they saw on their arrival to Lucky Smells.
 Dr. Orwell, seemingly friendly, lets them in, and tells Violet and Sunny to sit in the waiting room.
 Violet and Sunny realize that Count Olaf is disguised as Shirley, a receptionist and that Klaus has been (and is being) hypnotized by Orwell, who is in cahoots with Olaf.
-They leave with Klaus, who is once again in a trance, and calls Violet "Veronica."
-When they return to the lumbermill, they find a memo from Sir informing them that if there is another accident, he'll place them under Shirley's care.
+They leave with Klaus, who is once again in a trance and calls Violet "Veronica."
+When they return to the mill, they find a memo from Sir informing them that if there is another accident, he'll place them under Shirley's care.

-Violet and Sunny put Klaus to bed, and go to the mill's library.
-Violet reads the book donated by Orwell, a difficult task given her lack of vocabulary compared to the book's usage of difficult words, and learns that Orwell's technique uses a command word to control the subject and an "unhypnotize" word.
-They then hear the lumbermill starting early, and rush to see what is happening.
-They find Charles strapped to a log which Klaus is pushing through a buzz saw, and Foreman Flacutono giving orders.
+Violet and Sunny put Klaus to bed and go to the mill's library.
+Violet reads the book donated by Orwell, a difficult task given her limited vocabulary and the book's usage of difficult words.
+She learns that Orwell's technique uses a command word to control the subject and an "unhypnotize" word.
+They then hear the lumbermill starting early and rush to see what is happening.
+They find Charles strapped to a log which Klaus is pushing through a buzz saw as Flacutono gives orders.
 The girls notice Klaus' bare feet, a clue that he has been hypnotized out of bed yet again.
-Shirley and Orwell arrive and the latter orders Klaus to ignore his sisters.
+Shirley and Orwell arrive, and the latter orders Klaus to ignore his sisters.
 Violet realizes the release word ("inordinate") just in time.
-Violet is caught by Shirley and Flacutono, but Klaus manages to set Charles free by trying to invent a fishing rod.
-Sunny and Orwell duel, with Orwell's sword and Sunny's teeth; as Mr. Poe and Sir unexpectedly enter the room, Orwell steps back in surprise, into the path of the buzz saw, and dies.
+Violet is caught by Shirley and Flacutono, and Klaus manages to free Charles by trying to invent a fishing rod.
+Sunny and Orwell duel, with Orwell wielding a sword and Sunny bearing only her teeth.
+Sir enters the room, surprising Orwell and causing her to step backwards into the path of the buzz saw, killing her.

-Count Olaf is locked in the library but escapes out the window with Foreman Flacutono, who is revealed to be the bald man with the long nose in disguise.
+Count Olaf is locked in the library, but he escapes from the window along with Foreman Flacutono, who is revealed to be the bald man with the long nose in disguise.
 Sir relinquishes the Baudelaires, leaving them without care again.

 Foreshadowing

-The last picture of The Miserable Mill shows two students (a boy and a girl) preparing to board in a school bus.
-This is clearly a reference to Duncan and Isadora Quagmire, and to all the events of the next book: The Austere Academy, the fifth book.
+The last picture of The Miserable Mill shows Sir watching Olaf and his henchman escaping, while two students (a boy and a girl) prepare to board a school bus.
+This is a reference to Duncan and Isadora Quagmire, and the events of the next book: The Austere Academy.

 References in book

-Whilst describing hypnosis, it is said "A British author was hypnotised with the word Bloomsbury and wrote several books".
-This is a possible reference to J. K. Rowling and the acceptance of her debut novel from Bloomsbury Publishing.

-The name Georgina Orwell is most likely a reference to George Orwell, famed for his novels (prominently amongst them 1984, to which there are several other references in the series).
+The name Georgina Orwell is most likely a reference to George Orwell, famed for his novels (prominently amongst them Nineteen Eighty-Four, to which there are several other references in the series).